bfoersterling/mdtoc/docs/print_section_under_heading.md

 ## general strategy

-First determine until which heading to read.
+First determine until which heading to read.\
+(get next sibling)

 Then there are three options:
 - read the file again with line numbers from the headers